Nirmal Baba: Properties owned

-Legal Encounter(s)
+Legal encounter(s)

 On many instances Indian courts come heavily on Baba for his absurd and illogical solutions.
-Many complaints were filed against him of alleged froudery by Indian lawyers and his former devotees.
+Many complaints were filed against him of alleged fraudery by Indian lawyers and his former devotees.

 One such instance was the person who filed the case against him for worsening his diabetic conditions was later arrested based on a complaint by Narula's son that he was blackmailing Narula.